keithcollins/actual_ransom/README.md

 ```
 address_to - the address of the wallet the payment went to

-addresses_from - the bitcoin address the payment came from
+addresses_from -the bitcoin address(es) the payment came from, separated by | if more than one

 num_addresses_from - the number of addresses the payment came from (sometimes they come from more than one)